GuvBubbs/Comet-Presskit/README.md

 This project is licensed under the MIT License - see the full text in the repository for details.

+The MIT License is a permissive license that lets anyone use, modify, and distribute this template however they want, including in commercial projects.
+You just need to keep the license text and credit the original project.
+It's perfect for templates like this because it lets others freely build upon the work while still protecting the original creators.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.